r3dsm0k3/rescuekerala/README.md

 ### Using Docker

 - Only pre-requisite is having docker and docker-compose installed
+ > To install docker and necessary tools refer to the official documentation [here](https://github.com/IEEEKeralaSection/rescuekerala/pull/445)
 - Execute `sh docker.sh` in this directory (if you do not have permissions on the `docker.sh`, do `chmod +x docker.sh`)
+> Now you can open the site in a browser (localhost:8000) and continue test/development.
+Since the local directory (rescuekerala) is mapped to the container as "/rescuekerala", whatever changes that is made in the host directory are reflected inside the container too.
+When the source files are changed in the host machine, the webserver typically restarts automatically, the UI needs to be refreshed
 - Server will start running at `localhost:8000`
 - `Ctrl+C` to stop